felleg/felleg.gitlab.io-backup/content/reads/read-90-letters-on-ethics.md

 1. (p.
 101) :star: What matters is not how you seem to others but how you seem to yourself.
 ## Book 4
 1. (p.
-104) :star: It is uncertainty that frightens us.
+104) :star: It is #uncertainty that frightens us.
 1. (p.
-105) If you want never to be afraid of death, think about it always.
+105) If you want never to be afraid of #death, think about it always.
 1. (p.
-106) There is no reason for you to choose your wish, your aim, from among the things your parents prayed long ago for you to have.
+106) #life-goal -- There is no reason for you to choose your wish, your aim, from among the things your parents prayed long ago for you to have.
 1. (p.
-107) The truly wise man does not fear the things he avoids nor admire the things he chooses.
+107) #wisdom -- The truly wise man does not fear the things he avoids nor admire the things he chooses.
 1. (p.
-107) A real man is not afraid of sweat.
+107) #work -- A real man is not afraid of sweat.
 1. (p.
-107) Money will not make you equal to a god: God owns nothing.
+107) #ownership -- #Money will not make you equal to a god: God owns nothing.
 1. (p.
-109) :star: Once one possesses happiness, duration does not make it any happier.
+109) :star: Once one possesses #happiness, duration does not make it any happier.
 1. (p.
 122, 123) #speak #speech You will be right to disregard those who care about how much they say rather than how well, and to